SkyRunnerGirl/SkyRunnerGirl/README.md

 ## Hi there 👋
+🪂 I'm currently working on my first coding certification bootcamp focusing on front end software.
+I've just started learning HTML and CSS language, but I'm excited to begin this new adventure and delve into the world of software engineering! 💫
 <!--
 **SkyRunnerGirl/SkyRunnerGirl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.